-Manager Analyst Comment UK Equity Manager While not following TCFD recommendat comparatively high shadow carbon price a be a reasonable way to attempt to price i Thanager Our view is that a more granular and TCF boutique manager, be too resource and r US Small Cap Equity Manager Given the smaller size of the underlying he challenging.
-Many small cap companies do sustainability or climate departments, and Equity manager Overall, we think the manager has made keep monitoring.
-Asia Equity Manager The manager thinks about climate risk and which we discussed with their them in a n 2024.
-A particular challenge for them are opportunities and the management of env We will continue to engage with the man ations to risk management, the manager applies a a s part of its financial modelling.
-To us, this appears to in the impact of climate change.
+Manager Analyst Comment UK Equity While not following TCFD recommendations to risk management, the manager applies a comparatively high shadow carbon price as part of its financial modelling.
+To us, this appears to be a reasonable way to attempt to price in the impact of climate change.
+Manager Our view is that a more granular and TCFD aligned approach would, considering this being a boutique manager, be too resource and research intensive.
+US Small Cap Equity Manager Given the smaller size of the underlying holdings, obtaining robust climate data can be challenging.
+Many small cap companies do not have the resources to maintain dedicated sustainability or climate departments, and therefore struggle providing required data.
+Overall, we think the manager has made progress on this issue over the past years, which we keep manitoring Asia Equity Manager keep monitoring.
+The manager thinks about climate risk and sustainability from a risk minimisation perspective, which we discussed with their them in a meeting in early 2025, following our internal review in 2024.
+A particular challenge for them are trade-offs viewed in Asian equities between growth opportunities and the management of environmental risks social and governance risks.
+We will continue to engage with the manager on this topic.